JRKy/tc-app/README.md

 ## 🎯 Usage Examples

-### Planning a Global Team Meeting
+### Planning a Global Product Launch
-1. Set date to next Monday
-2. Choose 4-hour duration starting at 14:00 UTC
+1. Set event: "March 15, 2:00 PM in New York"
-3. Add zones: `America/New_York`, `Europe/London`, `Asia/Singapore`
+2. Add viewer zones: London, Tokyo, Sydney
-4. Find the ✨ highlighted slots where everyone is awake!

-### Quick Client Check-in
-1. Use 2-hour duration for focused planning
-2. Add client's time zone and yours
+3. See how 2 PM NYC = 7 PM London = 4 AM Tokyo = 6 AM Sydney
+4. Find better time that works for more people

+### Scheduling a Team Call
+1. Set event: "Tomorrow, 10:00 AM in Denver"
+2. Add team locations: Toronto, Berlin, Mumbai
+3. Get instant visibility of local times for everyone
-3. Export or share the clean schedule
+4. Export clean schedule to share

+## 🆕 What's New in v3.0

+- **Event-centric design** - Plan from the event's perspective
+- **Automatic time sync** - All times calculated from the event's timezone
+- **Viewer-focused display** - See how your event appears to different audiences
+- **Enhanced mobile experience** - Touch-optimized for all devices
+- **Improved timezone handling** - More reliable time calculations

 ## 🤝 Contributing